daanvdl/fyrtur-motor-board-pcb/readme.md

 This project requires SMD soldering skills.
 Hand soldering is possible, but using hot-air reflow is recommended for best results.
 The board is hardwired at IO2, which connects to the ZigBee button board.
 The RED labeled wire is RX0.
-The motor itself connects via the standard motor connector, just like the original board.
+The motor connects via the motor connector, just like the original board.

 ------

 ## 🧱 Gerber

 - **Board thickness:** 1.6 mm
-- **Surface finish:** HASL is sufficient, but **ENIG** withstands more heat during manual soldering.
+- **Surface finish:** HASL is sufficient, but ENIG withstands more heat during manual soldering.
 - **Manufacturer:** JLCPCB (personally tested and verified)
-- Other PCB manufacturers should also work fine using the included Gerbers.
+- Other PCB manufacturers should also work fine using the included Gerber.

 ------